Is Vaping Bad For You?

 Vaping, however, is not a medical device and, as such, may have some side effects that may or may not occur, depending on the way you vape, the devices that are used or the liquids that you use.
 Quitting nicotine may require behavioral health support alongside with medications with supervision of a medical professional.
 Telehealth support such as a nurse advice line to find concomitant guidelines for your health are recommended.

 In short, many of the side effects of vaping are usually related to the use of nicotine.
 However, others are specific to vaping and are related to liquids, devices, or the type of draft.
 The key above all is to keep in mind that vaping is not a medicine and has the habit forming component of nicotine.
 It is, however and defended by many researchers and health experts, a less damaging alternative to smoking.
 If you are one of those who vape to quit smoking, you only need to look with a certain perspective and compare the moderate side effects related to vaping with the dangerous effects of traditional tobacco consumption.
-If still needing to quit vaping sue to nicotine, a medical professional and support may be of great adjunct including telehealth or a behavioral health specialist in a remote manner.
+If still needing to quit vaping due to nicotine, a medical professional and support may be of great adjunct including telehealth or a behavioral health specialist in a remote manner.
+Ask at your local University health services if they have nicotine cessation support as well.